onssoschi/climatehealth/README.md

 testing and early prototyping, including the example heat-mortality dataset described in the Example Datasets section.

-Copyright for the package is held by the Office for National Statistics as part of the SOSCHI Project.
+Copyright for the package is held by the Office for National Statistics on behalf of the SOSCHI Project.

 ## Citation